p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.21.60:
-- Placing tall plants at y=319 will cut them in half
+- Placing tall plants at y=319 will result in the top half being removed, keeping the bottom half

+- Waterlogging the top half of a small dripleaf and subsequently placing a sponge nearby will result in the top half being destroyed, keeping the bottom half